 Practicum at Wildflower provides an opportunity to gain valuable experience in the provision of evidence-based, culturally sensitive, and trauma-informed psychotherapy.
 It entails direct clinical practice; for this reason, previous clinical practicum experience is required in order to be considered.
 Please contact our Director of Education and Professional Development Eden Himidian, LCSW, RYT for more information.

 “I am so thankful for my time at Wildflower as an intern.
 I couldn’t have asked for a better experience from the abundant opportunities for supervision – both one-on-one and in groups multiple times per week learning from a diverse array of clinician perspectives – to the opportunity to see clients while feeling fully supported and with balance to still prioritize my own well-being.
 Wildflower truly lives its values through its work with both clients and clinicians.
 I couldn’t recommend it enough!”

 - Students will be expected to carry a caseload composed of individuals, couples, and potentially families for the purpose of providing outpatient psychotherapy

-- Students will provide assistance with public outreach and other educational initiatives
+- Students will provide assistance with community outreach and other educational initiatives

 - Students will support various aspects of intake operations